-A jointly-commissioned summary report of the U.S. Department of Energy (DOE) and the North American Electric Reliability Corporation (NERC), assessing risks to the U.S. electricity generation and distribution infrastructure observed that the "bulk power system is dependent on long supply chains, often with non-domestic sources and links" and determined that the "increased reliance on foreign manufacturers, with critical components and essential spare parts manufactured abroad (e.g. HV transformers)" means the "supply chain itself represents an important potential vulnerability."
+A jointly-commissioned summary report of the DOE and NERC, assessing risks to the U.S. electricity generation and distribution infrastructure observed that the "bulk power system is dependent on long supply chains, often with non-domestic sources and links" and determined that the "increased reliance on foreign manufacturers, with critical components and essential spare parts manufactured abroad (e.g. HV transformers)" means the "supply chain itself represents an important potential vulnerability."
 The report recommends that "efforts should be considered to bring more of the supply chain and manufacturing base for these critical assets back to North America."
+Ixxxvi

-In its Executive Order on Supply Chains, the White House stated that "[t]he United States needs resilient, diverse, and secure supply chains to ensure our economic prosperity and national security."
-The Administration specifically cited supply chain risks that "reduce critical manufacturing capacity and the availability and integrity of critical goods, products, and services."
-As part of this effort to protect economic prosperity and national security, the administration directed the Secretary of Energy to "submit a report on supply chains for the energy sector industrial base."
-Further, in its Executive order on climate change, the Administration directed agencies to "seek to increase the Federal Government's resilience against supply chain disruptions... [because] such disruptions put the Nation's manufacturing sector at risk, as well as consumer access to critical goods and services."
+In its executive order on supply chains, the White House stated that "[t]he United States needs resilient, diverse, and secure supply chains to ensure our economic prosperity and national security."
+The administration specifically cited supply chain risks that "reduce critical manufacturing capacity and the availability and integrity of critical goods, products, and services."
+As part of this effort to protect economic prosperity and national security, the administration directed the secretary of energy to "submit a report on supply chains for the energy sector industrial base."
+Further, in its executive order on climate change, the administration directed agencies to "seek to increase the Federal Government's resilience against supply chain disruptions... [because] such disruptions put the Nation's manufacturing sector at risk, as well as consumer access to critical goods and services."

-According to analysis from Brookings, having onshore suppliers is a "key tenant" of supply chain resilience.
-This will be particularly important in sectors, like offshore wind, which are reliant on foreign suppliers.
-Currently only about a dozen commitments are in place to establish manufacturing facilities for offshore wind components in the U.S., meaning that significant portions of the investment to build offshore wind projects could flow out of the economy to purchase technology manufactured abroad, rather than supporting the growth of manufacturing and jobs domestically.
+According to analysis from Brookings, having diverse and nearby suppliers is a key tenet" of supply chain resilience.
+This will be particularly important in sectors, like offshore wind-which are reliant on foreign suppliers.
+Currently only about a dozen commitments are in place to establish manufacturing facilities for offshore wind components in the United States.
+Significant portions of the investment to build offshore wind projects could flow out of the U.S. economy to purchase technology manufactured abroad, rather than supporting the growth of manufacturing and jobs domestically.
 Imported parts and materials may also raise costs, delay installation, and complicate ongoing maintenance and repair.

-High-volume domestic manufacturing, which brings down the cost, happens when manufacturers see consistent demand.
+High-volume domestic manufacturing, which brings down cost, happens when manufacturers see consistent demand.
 Strong, long-term policy that drives rapid deployment and provides certainty in a U.S. offshore wind industry is necessary, coupled with policies to require utilization of domestically-manufactured material and direct investment in these facilities and the training of workers who will operate them.